 To tie the brand and visual design together, I thought it’d be fun to create a series of color themes based on the colorful interior design of the mid-century.

 Want to play?
-Lexicube is currently available for Beta on Android and will launch soon on iOS.
+Lexicube is currently available for free on Android and will launch soon on iOS.